oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

 ## Task 8: Add Cards Region for Customer Reviews

-This region lets users read the customer reviews for this product.
+You'll add another Cards region to display customer reviews for the selected product, helping customers make informed decisions.

 1. Navigate to the **Gallery Menu**.
 Drag a **Cards** region and drop it to the Content Body section under **Product** region.